1959 LISTER COSTIN JAGUAR, chassis BHL122: the ex Jonathan Sieff, Costin-bodied car, originally raced by Peter Blond

 With Brian Lister seeking to improve the car still further, the Costin-bodied version saw the light of day in 1959

-In 1958, Brian Lister sought to improve the car’s top speed and its road-holding qualities at high speed by giving it a brand new body.
+In 1958, Brian Lister sought to improve the car's top speed and its road-holding qualities at high speed by giving it a brand new body.
 The reason was that the knotty features of the original “Knobbly” Lister body created serious air flow disturbance which in turn caused loss of front wheel adherence at high speed.
-To reduce this effect, the Ecurie Ecosse actually modified the shape of the front bonnet of its car by adding aluminium plates which were riveted to the back of the wings.
+To reduce this effect, the Ecurie Ecosse actually modified the shape of the front bonnet of its car by adding aluminum plates which were riveted to the back of the wings.
 The modification having been judged successful, it was subsequently also made to other Lister Knobblies.
 But Brian Lister wanted to go even further….

 The right man for the job of developing a faster, more aerodynamically-shaped body was Frank Costin.
 After designing aircraft as an engineer with the de Havilland Aircraft Company, Costin decided to specialize in applying aerodynamic principles to racing cars.
 His ensuing work with Lotus gave rise to the Lotus XI body which was also used, with minor modifications, for the Lotus XV.